Nanshin-ron: Pacific islands

 The Japanese government began pursuing a policy of overseas migration in the late 19th century as a result of Japan's limited resources and increasing population.
-In 1875, Japan declared its control over the Bonin Islands.
-The formal annexation and incorporation of the Bonin Islands and Taiwan into the Empire of Japan can be viewed as first steps in implementation of the "Southern Expansion Doctrine" in concrete terms.
+In 1875, Japan declared its control over the Bonin Islands, formally annexing them and incorporating them into Japan.
+With this, and the subsequent 1895 Japanese invasion of Taiwan, the implementation of the Southern Expansion Doctrine began.

-However, World War I had a profound impact on the "Southern Expansion Doctrine" since Japan occupied vast areas in the Pacific that had been controlled by the German Empire: the Caroline Islands, Mariana Islands, Marshall Islands, and Palau.
-In 1919, the island groups officially became a League of Nations mandate of Japan and came under the administration of the Imperial Japanese Navy.
-The focus of the "Southern Expansion Doctrine" expanded to include the island groups (the South Seas Mandate), whose economic and military development came to be viewed as essential to Japan's security.
+The outcome of World War I had a profound impact on the Southern Expansion Doctrine.
+Japan was left in control of large areas of the Pacific that had previously been part of the German Empire: the Caroline Islands, Mariana Islands, Marshall Islands, and Palau.
+In 1919, the island groups officially became a League of Nations mandate of Japan (the South Seas Mandate) and came under the administration of the Imperial Japanese Navy.
+The focus of the Southern Expansion Doctrine expanded to include these island groups, whose economic and military development came to be viewed as essential to Japan's security.

 Theoretical development

 Meiji-period nationalistic researchers and writers pointed to Japan's relations with the Pacific region from the 17th-century red seal ship trading voyages, and Japanese immigration and settlement in Nihonmachi during the period before the Tokugawa shogunate's national seclusion policies.
 Some researchers attempted to find archeological or anthropological evidence of a racial link between the Japanese of southern Kyūshū (the Kumaso) and the peoples of the Pacific islands.

 Nanshin-ron appeared in Japanese political discourse around the mid-1880s.
-In the late 19th century, the policy focused on China, with an emphasis on securing control of Korea and expanding Japanese interests in Fujian.
+In the late 19th century, the policy focused on Qing China, with an emphasis on securing control of Joseon Korea and expanding Japanese interests in Fujian.
 Russian involvement in Manchuria at the turn of the century led to the policy being eclipsed by hokushin-ron (the "Northern Expansion Doctrine").
 The resulting Russo-Japanese War (1904–05) produced territorial gains for Japan in South Manchuria.
 After the war, the expansionist aspects of nanshin-ron became more developed, and the policy was incorporated into the national defense strategy in 1907.

 In the 1920s and 1930s, the "Southern Expansion Doctrine" gradually came to be formalized, largely through the efforts of the Imperial Japanese Navy's "South Strike Group," a strategic think tank based at the Taihoku Imperial University in Taiwan.
 Many professors at the university were either active or former Navy officers, with direct experience in the territories in question.
 The university published numerous reports promoting the advantages of investment and settlement in the territories under Navy control.

-In the Navy, the Fleet Faction (kantai-ha) opposed the Washington Treaty, unlike the Treaty Faction.
+In the Navy, the Fleet Faction (kantai-ha) opposed the Washington Treaty, unlike the Treaty Faction, which supported it.
 The former set up a "Study Committee for Policies towards the South Seas" (Tai Nan'yō Hōsaku Kenkyū-kai) to explore military and economic expansion strategies and cooperated with the Ministry of Colonial Affairs (Takumu-sho) to emphasize the military role of Taiwan and Micronesia as advanced bases for further southern expansion.